djtring/HoloSim/README.md

 ## Future Plans

 Future updates will extend HoloSim to support direct measurement and post-processing of near-field holography data, addressing additional errors inherent in near-field measurements.
 The goal is to establish a more standardized, adaptable approach for holographic antenna measurement across different applications.
+A Windows version of HoloSim will also be added in near future, enabling Windows OS users to utlize the tool.